Klaus-Tockloth/certstate/README.md

   address:port argument (TLS service) required.

 Program:
-  Name    : ./certstate
+  Name    : certstate
-  Release : 0.6.0 - 2019/02/26
+  Release : v0.7.0 - 2019/11/02
   Purpose : monitor public key certificate
   Info    : Prints public key certificate details offered by TLS service.

 What does this tool do?
   - connects to a TLS service and grabs the public key certificate
   - if certificate contains OCSP stapling data: parses the data
-  - if certificate contains link to OCSP service: requests the status
+  - if requested: validates leaf certificate against OCSP service
+  - if requested: validates leaf certificate against CRL
   - prints out a subset (the important part) of the collected data

 Possible return values: